-7. Mostly, you’ll be shown a notification that says ‘Your carrier may charge for SMS’ – Tap on OK
+- Mostly, you’ll be shown a notification that says ‘Your carrier may charge for SMS’ – Tap on O

 Problems with deleting Unknown messages on the iMessage app

-Another problem you may encounter after you have updated to iOS 9 is difficulty in deleting “Service Denied” text messages.
+Another issue you may encounter is difficulty in removing “Service Denied” text messages.
 One of the solutions is calling your mobile operator, who will give you the SMS center number and dial code to help you identify the source of the text message.